 These easy to make egg muffins are good at room temperature or heated (and they work well to make-ahead).
 I love them since they have a veggie tucked right inside!
 Include whole grain crackers or pita bread, some fruit, and perhaps some beans or simple veggies along side.

-Toddler Lunch Idea #7: Veggie Muffins
+Kids Lunchbox Idea #7: Veggie Muffins

-Toddler Lunch Idea #8: Tortilla Roll Ups
+Easy Lunch Idea #8: Tortilla Roll Ups

 Spread Sunbutter or other favorite nut butter onto a soft flour or whole grain tortilla and top with a banana or whole-fruit jam.
 Roll up and slice.
 Add thawed edamame, puffs, clementine, or another favorite fruit and veggie alongside.
 Or, try spreading on cream cheese, add a piece of sliced turkey, and roll up into a simple wrap.

-Toddler Lunch Idea #9: Sandwich Bread Spirals
+Toddler Lunchbox Idea #10: Sandwich Bread Spirals

 The next time you have pancakes on the weekend, double the batch and place leftovers in the fridge or freezer.
 Spread nut butter (use Sunbutter if lunch needs to be allergy-free) or cream cheese and jam or honey between for a simple, but unexpected sandwich.
 Add halved cherry tomatoes, sliced cucumbers, cheese, or berries on the side.

-Toddler Lunch Idea #11: Soft-Roasted Cinnamon Chickpeas
+Kids Lunchbox Idea #15: Soft-Roasted Cinnamon Chickpeas

 Pair these flavorful beans with whole grain crackers, diced veggies, cheese, and a piece of fruit for a simple snack lunch.
 (Or pair with leftover rice, shredded chicken, and roasted veggies.)
 They’re a little salty, a little sweet, and are packed with easy-to-eat nutrition.

 I specifically love the Easy Lunchboxes and the OmieLife Bento Box with one insulated compartment for packing foods you want to stay warm or cold.
 The Lunchbots thermos is also a great option for packing hot foods.
 I’ve been trying out lunchboxes for the past 5 years and I have 5 distinct favorites based on price and how you’ll use them.

 More Easy Toddler Lunch Ideas